lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 _Garrick floats and rests his head on Seth's, butting into the conversation._

-> You guys really like alcohol, don'tcha?
+> You guys really like alcohol, don'tcha'?

 **PlasmaPerson** _(02-Jul-18 05:31 PM)_